 A history of momfluencing is also a history of online culture.
 In 2004, dooce.com, a blog about motherhood, mental health, and mundane life struggles, reached its peak at about 8.5 million readers worldwide.
-For its founder, Heather Armstrong, what started as a hobby now comprised her entire income stream thanks to banner ads.
+For its founder, Heather Armstrong, what started as a hobby came to comprise her entire income stream thanks to banner ads.
 Mommyblogging can be seen as the precedent of contemporary influencing.
 With the advent of blogging, one didnât need to code oneâs own website to be able to share thoughts online.
 Taking this opportunity, moms wrote about the messy sides of parenting, their personal struggles, and offered tips and advice.
 At the time, this was the opposite of how mainstream media portrayed family life, with its romanticised and pressure-inducing images of motherhood.
 For many mothers, the blogosphere became a support network.
 But looking at the mom-o-sphere today, it seems that things have taken a turn for some.
 News reports that online channels catering to mothers can make them more anxious than reassured1.
 What once started as raw and unfiltered spaces to make mistakesâwhere looking for help while not looking your best was encouraged and celebratedâhas spawned feeds with perfect images of idyllic families, that cater to some desires and feed other anxieties.
-Have we really reverted to this nuclear media landscape, and where do we go from here?
+Have we really reverted to this nuclear cul-de-sac media landscape, and where do we go from here?

 Why Momfluencing?